SDDC Manager Pre-check complains about anti-affinity rule while upgrading SDDC components

 To proceed with the upgrade, use one of the following two options.

-Option 1: Add a Host to the Cluster (Recommended) Expanding the cluster ensures there are enough resources and hosts to maintain high availability and satisfy anti-affinity rules during the upgrade maintenance cycle.
+Option 1: Remove any hosts that are currently in maintenance mode, or add a new host to the cluster (recommended).
+Expanding the cluster ensures there are enough resources to maintain high availability and satisfy anti-affinity rules during the upgrade maintenance cycle.

 1. Log in to the SDDC Manager UI.